Apemb/blog/_drafts/PBD_Diamond_Kata.md

 title:  "Property Based coding The diamond kata"
 date:   2019-01-26 21:29:25 +0100
 categories: kata haskell coding
-toc: true
+toc: false
 ---

+In this post I show an example of solving a kata the TDD way, while using a Property Based Testing tool.

+_Test Driven Development_ is a programming pattern based on the short feedback cycle :

+- _Red_: write a test that fails.
+- _Green_: write the simplest code that makes the test pass.
+- _Refactor_: remove duplication.

-In this post I show an example of solving a kata the TDD way, i.e. following the 3-step cycle (_red_, _green_, _refactor_), only I will be using a property based testing tool instead of usual test cases.
-Property Based Testing consists in making statements about the output of a function based on the input, and checking that these statements are true for many different possible inputs.
-It can be used to _find errors in a function that is already coded_.
-In this exercise, I am using PBT to _incrementally build_ the function, following the 3 step cycle of TDD.
+_Property Based Testing_ is a testing pattern consisting in making statements about the function of a function based on the input, and checking that these statements are true for many different possible inputs.
+It is generally used to find problem in a function that is already designed.

+In the following exercise, I am using  _QuickCheck_ to describe properties of a function, while designing the function one property at a time.
+My interest in doing so is around the question: can we use a design approach based on _building_ incrementally some code with the help of a testing tool made for _criticizing_ existing code ?

 ## Let's print diamonds

 The diamond kata is a well known exercise.
 Given a letter, print a diamond starting with 'A' with the supplied letter at the widest point.

 Here are three examples:
 ```